Processing claims for Age Pension and Pension Bonus 065-03030050

 1 |

 Locate claim + Read more ...
 For claims, request or search for the claim work item via Inbox.
 Select the work item to view the Customer and Activity Information table on the Transaction Summary (TS) screen.
 For new claims, Service Officers must stream the claim on the day allocated and a progress of claim note must be created and/or updated, if the claim cannot be immediately finalised.
+Note: while reviewing the claim, take notes about more information or clarification required from the customer.
+Refer to the notes when contacting the customer to request more information.
 Has the claim been streamed previously by another Service Officer (see Progress DOC for details)?

 |